OneideLuizSchneider/OneideLuizSchneider/README.md

 ### Hi 👋

-I'm Oneide Luiz Schneider, I graduated in 2010 with a Bachelor’s Degree in Information Systems.
+I’m Oneide Luiz Schneider, a seasoned Software Engineer with a Bachelor's Degree in Information Systems, graduating in 2010.
-I've been working as a Software Engineer since 2010 and participated in many projects, from Desktop to Web Applications.
-\
+With over a decade of experience, I have contributed to a wide range of projects, spanning from desktop to web applications. \
-Currently, SRE / DevOps and solve problems using Linux, containers, and cloud.
+Currently, I specialize in Site Reliability Engineering (SRE) and DevOps, focusing on solving complex challenges using Linux, containers, and cloud technologies.

 <p align="center">
 <img alt="Kubernetes" src="https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=for-the-badge&logo=kubernetes&logoColor=white"/>